 Benign Prostatic Hyperplasia-Diagonsis

 Symptom severity related to urinary frequency, nocturia, weak urinary stream, hesitancy, intermittency, incomplete bladder emptying and urinary urgency is assessed, as well as its effect on quality of life.
 On a scale of 0-35, mild symptoms exist with scores of 0-7, moderate symptoms with scores of 7-15 and severe symptoms with a score of >15.
 This index demonstrates predictive validity, reliability and internal consistency.
 There is some correlation between the objective and subjective measures in that the lower the peak urinary flow rate, the more severe the urinary symptoms and the larger the prostate.
-Using the AUA Symptom score and the information from the clinical evaluation, treatment options can be reviewed, as outlined in Figure 3.
+Using the AUA-SI and the information from the clinical evaluation, treatment options can be reviewed, as outlined in Figure 4.

 Importantly, there are several signs or symptoms that may coexist with voiding symptoms that can alter the treatment algorithm.
 If the patient has urinary retention, an acute condition in which urine is unable to be voluntarily voided, then immediate treatment is indicated, and may include surgical intervention.
 A trial of Foley catheter or clean intermittent catherization (CIC) and alpha blocker medication may avoid surgical treatment in the future in about 80% of cases in which urinary retention coexists with LUTS.
 Recurrent urinary tract infections, persistent or recurrent gross hematuria, and bladder stones are also coexisting conditions that may necessitate surgical rather than medical treatment.